The quick and straightforward answer would be:

 As I have mentioned in the beginning, yes, it can.
 But you will have to watch over your creation more than you would like.

-The reason is that the rice cooker tries to do his best by bringing water to boil as fast as possible.
-He does this to create steam, which is absorbed by rice to make it into your that extraordinary delicious fluffy thing we all love.
+The reason is that the rice cooker tries to do its best by bringing water to a boil as fast as possible.
+He does this to create steam, which is absorbed by rice to make it into that extraordinary delicious fluffy thing we all love.

 Once the rice cooker runs out of water/steam, the inner temperature rises above 212°F (100°C), and it either shuts off entirely or switches itself to warm.
 On warm can be the temperature, that ranges from 140°F to 150°F (60°C to 65°C) kept up to 12 hours.

 And this is the root of our problem.
 It usually takes 20-40 minutes to make rice in a rice cooker.
 Afterward, it ideally switches to keep warm and stays like that for some time.
 As the temperature for a switch is the boiling point, e.g., 212°F (100°C), it takes approximately 10 minutes to drop to keep the warm temperature.

 But the slow cookers take at least 4 hours to make anything.
 The magic of a slow cooker is in a long time it takes to cook anything.
 You throw all the ingredients together and go to work, watch some TV with your loved ones or focus your attention on the side dishes.

 I know it may sound a bit boring, but I do believe that understanding these differences makes a world for you in this endeavor.

 How to do it?